Teachers now eligible to sign up for COVID-19 Vaccine

 ALBANY, N.Y.
-(NEWS 10)–As of today, those in the 1B category are eligible to sign up for the COVID-19 vaccine, which includes police officers and teachers.
+(NEWS10) — As of Monday, those in the 1B category are eligible to sign up for the COVID-19 vaccine, which includes police officers and teachers.

-“Since Friday for example, have had I think a total number of 14 positive cases. we have dozens of people in quarantine,” explained Ken Slentz, Ballston Spa’s Superintendent.
+“Since Friday for example, we have had, I think, a total number of 14 positive cases.
+We have dozens of people in quarantine,” explained Ken Slentz, Ballston Spa’s Superintendent.
 “The numbers just continue to grow for us.
 That was really impacting our staffing ability.
 Transportation we had to make adjustments on that, that’s not slowing down yet.
 We are hoping that by the end of this week, we can notify parents that we will at least be able to have some of our schools back in session next week, but right now the numbers don’t look terribly promising.”

 According to Superintendent Slentz, since learning will not be conducted in the school buildings this week, the Ballston Spa School District has offered to serve as a vaccination site for Saratoga County if need be.
 However, at this point it is unclear if that will be necessary.